jamieduk/Deep-Agent-With-Ollama-Toolbridge/README.md

 This project can use an optional search API key to enable web-grounding and research functionality.

 1. Obtain your API key from [Tavily AI](https://tavily.com).
-2. The key must be set as an environment variable in your `start.sh` file.
+2. The key must be set as an environment variable in your `start.sh` file (or bash rc file).

 **Example (`start.sh`):**
 ```bash